CutlerSheridan/lite-brite/README.md

 Move your cursor around to light up the board.

+## A few things I learned
+- adding and removing box shadows on 1,000 pegs with a transition affects performance... substantially
+- displaying the pegs as a bunch of sequential DOM elements in a grid was perhaps more complicated than displaying each row as an array of pegs
+- ::before/::after pseudo-elements are functionally positioned relatively by positioning them absolutely and positioning the original element relatively

 TO-DO
+- change fonts
 - add something so the lights go off for a moment before getting taken out completely
 - make the size of the pegs variable based on the number
-- make each pass over the same peg brighter?  like add x% each time
-- optimize light toggle
 - warn before cropping image
 - figure out what to do with clear button on focus
+- align left button group and right button group
+- make text smaller for switch and slider

+(maybe)

+- optimize light toggle // maybe this is done?
-- make peg-hole transition only when light is turned on or off?
+- put transition back in? make peg-hole transition only when light is turned on or off? much faster without it
+- make each pass over the same peg brighter?  like add x% each time

 COMPLETED

+- ~~fix light switch so turning it off before placing any pegs works~~
 - ~~specify grid size (up to 100?) and keep art~~
 - ~~make sure grid resizing isn't cutting off the far right edge~~
 - ~~change to specific color~~